-Clinical Practice 2 Course Code LAWF 3422 Section Number 01 Course is open to 2L or 3L Course is an elective Semester fall, winter, or summer Credits 6 Days and Times as arranged with the Ex kecutive Director of the TRU CLC meets perspectiv es requirement yes meets writi ng requirement no Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fa ail) Materials are provided Calendar Description in the TRU Community of TRU CLC's team of so skills in the process of a Students work on appr Course, students have the Legal Clinic ("TRU CLC") upervising lawyers.
-Studessisting real clients with oximately 10 to 20 legal he complexity and durate. under the supervision ents develop these their legal issues.
-Other Information Students are selected f Questions about this co mmunity Lawyering (LAV or this course through a ourse should be address ommittee: Dr Ruby Dhan n application process. ed to the Chair of the
+Clinical Practice 2 Course Code LAWF 3422 Section Number 01 Course is open to 2L or 3L Course is an elective Semester fall, winter, or summer Credits 6 Days and Times as arranged with the Ex kecutive Director of the TRU CLC meets perspectiv res requirement yes meets writi ng requirement no Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fa ail) Materials are provided Calendar Description in the TRU Community of TRU CLC's team of so skills in the process of a Students work on appr In the Clinical Practice Course, students have the opportunity to work in the TRU Community Legal Clinic ("TRU CLC") under the supervision of TRU CLC's team of supervising lawyers.
+Students develop these skills in the process of assisting real clients with their legal issues.
+Students work on approximately 10 to 20 legal matters for individual clients, depending on the complexity and duration of each case.
+Other Information pre- or corequisite: Community Lawyering (LAWF 3410) Students are selected for this course through an application process.
+Questions about this course should be addressed to the Chair of the Clinical Adjudication Committee: Dr Ruby Dhand.

-Clinical Practice 2 3 Course Code LAWF 3424 Section Number 01 Course is open to 2L or 3L Course is an elective Semester fall, winter, or summer Credits 9 Days and Times as arranged with the E xecutive Director of the TRU CLC meets perspectiv es requirement yes meets writi ng requirement no Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fa ail) Materials are provided Calendar Description in the TRU Community of TRU CLC's team of s develop and practice la and counseling; 2) file of letters, memoranda pleadings; 5) providing of clients.
-Students declients with their legal education and law refo Course, students have the Legal Clinic ("TRU CLC") upervising lawyers.
-During awyering skills including: management; 3) legal reports and other legal docume as summary advice; and 6 yelop these skills in the poissues.
-Students also engorm projects.
-Students we for individual clients, depon of each case. under the supervision ng the course students 1) client interviewing search; 4) the drafting ents such as wills or advocating on behalf process of assisting real gage in public ork on approximately Other Information Students are selected to Questions about this c mmunity Lawyering (LAV for this course through a ourse should be address ommittee: Dr Ruby Dhan n application process. ed to the Chair of the
+Clinical Practice 3 Course Code LAWF 3424 Section Number 01 Course is open to 2L or 3L Course is an elective Semester fall, winter, or summer Credits 9 Days and Times as arranged with the Ex xecutive Director of the TRU CLC meets perspectiv res requirement yes meets writi ng requirement no Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fa ail) Materials are provided Calendar Description In the Clinical Practice Course, students have the opportunity to work in the TRU Community Legal Clinic ("TRU CLC") under the supervision of TRU CLC's team of supervising lawyers.
+During the course students develop and practice lawyering skills including: 1) client interviewing and counseling; 2) file management; 3) legal research; 4) the drafting of letters, memoranda and other legal documents such as wills or pleadings; 5) providing summary advice; and 6) advocating on behalf of clients.
+Students develop these skills in the process of assisting real clients with their legal issues.
+Students also engage in public education and law reform projects.
+Students work on approximately 24 to 32 legal matters for individual clients, depending on the Other Information complexity and duration of each case. pre- or corequisite: Community Lawyering (LAWF 3410) Students are selected for this course through an application process.
+Questions about this course should be addressed to the Chair of the Clinical Adjudication Committee: Dr Ruby Dhand.